 Yes, fellows receive a monthly stipend to cover their personal expenses.
-Stipends fall in a range, depending on the country where the fellow serves.
+Stipends vary, depending on the country where the fellow serves.

 Q: What benefits will I receive?

 During service, fellows are provided with:

 - Competitive medical, dental, vision, and mental health coverage - Powerful and practical training events - Relocation costs to and from the placement site - Cohort events and continuing education - Paid vacation and end of service award - Dynamic local and regional mentoring and support